 Council must provide a statement of steps taken to ensure that goods and services procured by and for the Council during the year were not the product of modern slavery within the meaning of the Modern Slavery Act 2018.
-In accordance with section 428(4)(d) of the Local Government Act 1993, Council compliance with Modern Slavery is being supported regionally though the Central NSW Joint Organisation.
-All suppliers have been/are being provided to the Joint Organisation for risk assessment to be embedded into an ongoing program.
-CNSWJO has a dedicated resource to support procurement including compliance with Modern Slavery Legislation.
+In accordance with section 428(4)(d) of the Local Government Act 1993, Council has joined a modern slavery risk assessment project with the CNSWJO which is due to be delivered in the next financial year.